alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/provider.md

 ### `config: LightAccountProviderConfig`

-- `rpcProvider: string | PublicErc4337Client<TTransport extends SupportedTransports = Transport>` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
-See [createPublicErc4337Client](/packages/aa-core/client/createPublicErc4337Client.md).
+- `rpcProvider: string | BundlerClient<TTransport extends SupportedTransports = Transport>` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
+See [createBundlerClient](/packages/aa-core/bundler-client/index.md).

 - `chain: Chain` -- the chain on which to create the provider.